nashvail/blog/src/pages/blog/pseudo-classes/index.md

 }
 ```

-*what-you-want-to-select* ?
+`what-you-want-to-select` ?
 “Anchor elements.”
 And the `filter` you want to use? `last-child.` That quite simply translates to select those anchor elements which are the last child of their parent.
 Or, in other words select anchor elements whose parent finally decided it wasn’t fun anymore and stopped after that bloke was born.
-Below is what the tree looks like with *:last-child* selections.
+Below is what the tree looks like with `:last-child` selections.

 ![Fig. 16 — :last-child selections.](./images/19.png)

-## Child pseudo-class #4 :nth-child(number/an+b/even/odd)
+## Child pseudo-class #4 :nth-child
 <br/>

 I hope you were able to digest the Math topping you got served last time, because it’s about to happen again only this time on a slightly different crust.